llm-bible/llm-bible.github.io/_publications/witsken2025llms.markdown

 bibkey: witsken2025llms
 additional_links:
   - {name: "Paper", url: "https://arxiv.org/abs/2503.18995"}
-tags: ['BERT', 'Model Architecture', 'GPT', 'Tools']
+tags: ['BERT', 'Tools', 'GPT', 'Model Architecture']
 ---
 We randomly deploy questions constructed with and without use of the LLM tool and gauge the ability of the students to correctly answer, as well as their